 About Breath-Holding Spells

-Although disturbing to those who witness them, breath-holding spells aren't harmful and pose no serious health risks.
-A spell typically lasts only a few seconds before a child regains consciousness and resumes breathing normally.
+But these spells aren't intentional — they're an involuntary reflex, which means kids have no control over them.
+Although very disturbing to those who witness them, breath-holding spells aren't harmful and pose no serious health risks.
+A spell typically lasts less than a minute before a child regains consciousness and resumes breathing normally.

-In most cases, breath-holding spells can be predicted and even prevented once triggers are identified, and kids usually outgrow them by age 5.
+In most cases, breath-holding spells can be predicted and even prevented once triggers are identified.
+Kids usually outgrow them by age 5 or 6.

 Types of Breath-Holding Spells